mihaicris-adoreme/cordial-ios-sdk/README.md

 Push notification categories let app developers control the types of in-app pop-up notifications that users can receive to improve engagement and personalization.
 Developers can specify the specific types of notifications that can be delivered to the user via an in-app popup by the button within the app's notifications settings.

-To activate this feature, it would be sufficient to create a new list of notification settings with the different available categories and their corresponding configuration options:
+To activate the feature would be sufficient to create a new list of notification settings with the different available categories and their corresponding configuration options:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___